venkat2305/LearnScribe/readme.md

 Misspelling an attribute name
 Using a None value and trying to access attributes on it Using an object of the wrong type

+- In FastAPI, response.delete_cookie() is used to remove a cookie from the client's browser.
+How it Works:
+It sets the cookie's expiration time to the past.
+The browser will then delete the cookie.
+The cookie must match the domain and path where it was set.

+What happens?
+The "session_id" cookie is removed from the client.
+The user may need to log in again.

+FastAPI endpoint standard convetion.
+- when you send a POST request to /quiz (without a trailing slash), FastAPI is configured to automatically redirect that request to /quiz/ (with a trailing slash).
+- Trailing slashes are a common convention for directories or collections of resources on the web.
+FastAPI encourages this for API consistency.
+- SEO (Potentially): In some cases, search engines treat URLs with and without trailing slashes as different URLs.
+Using trailing slashes consistently can help avoid potential SEO issues (though this is less relevant for APIs).